 4. List any education and certifications relevant to project management

-Depending on the job, employers may desire that you hold a four-year degree in business, project management, or in relation to your industry (i.e., computer science, engineering).
+Depending on the job, employers may desire that you hold a four-year degree in business, project management, or your industry (i.e., computer science, engineering).
 When listing your academic history, start with your highest level of education first.
 Provide the degree name, school name, location, and graduation date.

 If you’ve been a project manager for a while, you may hold a special certification, such as Project Management Professional.
 Listing this on your resume will help you stand out from other leaders.
 Or, if you happen to have an industry-specific credential, this can help show that you’re well-informed and ready to handle the nuances of the position.